 The main reason why this fallacy is so prevalent is that people often feel a need to take action, and choosing a novel solution feels like a more “active” choice in comparison with adopting an older solution, especially when the older options are perceived as inadequate.
 Furthermore, people often feel compelled by curiosity to try new things, which they can justify to themselves by saying that these things must be better.

 Accordingly, certain groups take advantage of the prevalence of this fallacy in order to be more persuasive.
 For example, the advertising industry often takes advantage of the appeal to novelty, and persuades people to buy products by suggesting that the novelty of those products makes them inherently better.

 Note: the appeal to novelty is sometimes referred to by its Latin name, ‘argumentum ad novitatem’.

 Regardless of how an appeal to novelty argument manifests, the end result is the same, with the newer option being preferred over the old one, based only on the fact that it is perceived as more novel.
 As such, the appeal to novelty is a type of an informal logical fallacy, because there is an issue with the underlying premise of the argument, and specifically with the assumption that ‘new’ necessarily means ‘better’.

 This assumption is false, since there is no guarantee that a newer solution will be better than older ones.
-Fad diets, which are dubious diets that promise some “magical” solution to weight loss, are a good example for this.
+Fad diets, which are dubious diets that promise some “magical” solution to weight loss, are a good example of this.